• Skip to primary navigation

 wat doi suthep

-Hike in Chiang Mai: discover Doi Suthep and Wat Pha Lad, two must-see temples!
+Hiking in Chiang Mai: visit Doi Suthep and Wat Pha Lad, two must-see temples!

-Whether by foot, bus or scooter, we give you all the information to go up to Doi Suthep temple from Chiang Mai!
+Whether on foot, by bus, or by motorbike, we give you all the information you need to get to Doi Suthep temple from Chiang Mai!

 Table of contents